OhioHolmes CountyBail & Release

 What Happens After Posting Bail

-- What happens if you miss court: If you fail to appear in court, the judge will issue a warrant for your arrest, and you'll forfeit the bail money.
-This will significantly complicate your case and could lead to additional charges.
+• Consequences of missing court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit the bail money.